Does pancreatic cancer run in families?

 Most cases of pancreatic cancer appear out of the blue when there is no family history of the disease.
-Approx. 5-10% of pancreatic cancer is hereditary meaning it runs in families and is often referred to as Familial Pancreatic Cancer (FPC).
-Currently there is no genetic test available for this disease.
+Approximately 5-10% of pancreatic cancer is hereditary meaning it runs in families and is often referred to as Familial Pancreatic Cancer (FPC).
+Currently there is no genetic test available for the disease.

 Familial Pancreatic Cancer (FPC)

 Pancreatic cancer by itself (not part of a known syndrome) runs in some families.
-People with first degree relatives (mother, father, brother, sister) diagnosed with pancreatic cancer have an increased risk of being in that type of family.
+People with first degree relatives (mother, father, brother, sister) who have been diagnosed with pancreatic cancer, have an increased risk of being in that type of family.

 In the majority of FPC families the genes that might cause pancreatic cancer are unknown.
 One of the aims of EUROPAC (European Registry of Hereditary Pancreatitis and Familial Pancreatic Cancer) is to identify gene changes that may increase risk in these families.